Should New Hampshire permit medicinal marijuana?

 Rep. Donald Wright is sponsoring HB 1622, a 2014 bill that allows home-growing of medical marijuana.
 The House passed that bill, and HB 1622 now heads to the Senate.

 The House also passed Wright's HB 1296, which adds a member of the New Hampshire Association of Police Chiefs to the advisory council overseeing the implementation of the medical marijuana law.

 Wright also sponsored HB 1616, which would add epilepsy, lupus, and Parkinson’s disease to the list of conditions qualifying for medicinal marijuana; HB 1616 would also require medical marijuana to be in a locked container when in a car.
 The House sent HB 1616 to interim study, effectively killing the bill.

-Rep. Donna Schalchman (D-Exeter) is sponsoring HB 1623, a 2014 bill to prohibit advertising by medical marijuana treatment centers.
+Lastly, Rep. Donna Schalchman (D-Exeter) sponsored HB 1623, a 2014 bill to prohibit advertising by medical marijuana treatment centers.
 The House killed that bill in March.